mrkeuz/hamptt/README.md

     - GND -> Relay -
     - GPIO 15 -> Relay IN

-- Connect relay and audio in/out to Transmitter Cable.
-You can rebuild your hands-free cable or buy another one.
-I.e.
+- Connect relay and audio in/out via Transmitter Cable (you can rebuild your hands-free cable or buy another one).
-  Schematics for Baofeng looks like:
+  I.e., schematics for Baofeng UV-5R looks like:

   ![alt text](https://www.dxzone.com/dx33739/baofeng-mic-pin-out-and-programming-cable-schematics.jpg "Baofeng UV-5R Pins")